Choosing the project management technique pretty much means defining the way you approach a certain project.

 So, when applying this methodology, you will be able to deliver a more precise project assessment and to react to any eventual changes in the market in a timely matter and provide a wanted product faster.
 All in all, this system will be the best fit for medium-sized projects with an intermediate level of complexity and a fixed budget.

-Originally based on PROMPT, the initial PRINCE method was introduced for the first time in the 1980s by Central Computer and Telecommunications Agency (CCTA) and it is an acronym from Projects in a Controlled Environment.
+Originally based on PROMPT, the initial PRINCE method was introduced in the 1980s by Central Computer and Telecommunications Agency (CCTA) and it is an acronym for Projects in a Controlled Environment.

-Its main usage back in the day was to help U.K. Government manage IT projects but in the 1990’s it was upgraded (hence 2 in the title) so it can be used in a variety of industries.
+Its main usage back in the day was to help the U.K. Government manage IT projects, but in the 1990’s it was upgraded (hence 2 in the title) so it can be used in a variety of industries.